"Helping people take care of

 Depew Law Firm, 620 Main Street, Neodesha, Kansas 66757 is a federally designated Debt Relief Agency.
 We have helped Southeast Kansas residents file for bankruptcy relief since 1957.
 Kansas Bankruptcy Lawyer Doug Depew has helped people filing bankruptcy in Kansas since 1980, including clients living in Allen County, Anderson County, Bourbon County, Chautauqua County, Cherokee County, Coffey County, Crawford County, Elk County, Greenwood County, Labette County, Montgomery County, Neosho County, Wilson County and Woodson County.

 DOUGLAS DEPEW is the owner of the Depew Law Firm in Neodesha, Kansas.
 He graduated from Independence, Kansas Community College in 1975 (A.A.), Washburn University in 1977 (B.B.A.) and Washburn Law School in 1980.
 He has served as President of the Southeast Kansas Bar Association, the Thirty-First Judicial District Bar Association and the Wilson County Bar Association.
-Mr. Depew has served as Neodesha City Attorney since 1983 and counsel for Radiant Electric Cooperative in Fredonia, Kansas since 1989.
+Mr. Depew has served as Neodesha City Attorney since 1983 and served as counsel for Radiant Electric Cooperative in Fredonia, Kansas from 1989-2019.
 He has also served as Acting Wilson County Attorney, Special Assistant Wilson County Attorney, Special Prosecutor for Wilson County and Municipal Judge pro tem for the City of Fredonia.
 Doug served on the Board of Directors of a publicly traded bank holding company, First Independence Corporation, from 2009-2015.
 The majority of his practice consists of representing consumer and small business debtors across southeast Kansas in Kansas bankruptcy court.

 Doug has served in leadership positions for various non-profit and civic organizations in the Neodesha, Kansas area.
 He has served as President of the Neodesha Arts Association, President of the Neodesha Lions Club as well as a Founding Director and Chairman of the Board of the Wilson Medical Center Foundation among other positions.
 In addition, he has served as a baseball coach for various levels of youth baseball for the Neodesha Recreation Commission.